ucdavis/ECS272-Winter2021/Resources.md

 * [A re-introduction to JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) (Mozilla Developer Network)
 * [Eloquent JavasScript](http://eloquentjavascript.net/) - free online book
 * [ES6 JavaScript Tutorial](https://www.javascripttutorial.net/es6/) - ECMAScript 2015, JavaScript version standardized in 2015.
+* [D3-Observable-Walkthrough](https://observablehq.com/@d3/learn-d3?collection=@d3/learn-d3) - tutorial for using D3 js
+* [D3 Book](https://proquest.safaribooksonline.com/book/databases/business-intelligence/9781491921296) - book on princples of D3

 #### Python
 * [Python Basics](https://www.learnpython.org/)
+ * Although python will not be used for visualization, you are free to use it for data preprocessing and processing.